Skip to content

 #> list()

-This examples only works with Claude, not GPT or Gemini, because only Claude supports adding arbitrary additional properties.
+This example only works with Claude, not GPT or Gemini, because only Claude supports adding additional, arbitrary properties.

 Example 6: Extracting data from an image

-This example comes from Dan Nguyen and you can see other interesting applications at that link.
+The final example comes from Dan Nguyen (you can see other interesting applications at that link).
 The goal is to extract structured data from this screenshot:

 Even without any descriptions, ChatGPT does pretty well: